Traroth/odd-collections/README.md

 2. **JML contracts as a specification layer** — class invariants and method pre/post-conditions are expressed in JML (`@invariant`, `@requires`, `@ensures`) directly in the source.
-Starting from `TreeList`, these are written *before* the implementation, making the contract machine-verifiable and leaving no room for implicit assumptions to slip through.
+For newer classes (`TreeList`, `MultiMap`), these are written *before* the implementation (JML-first), making the contract machine-verifiable and leaving no room for implicit assumptions to slip through.
+This is now the standard approach for all new classes.

 3. **Three-level testing** — interface contract tests (`FooTest`), black-box tests (`FooBlackBoxTest`), and white-box tests (`FooWhiteBoxTest`) are kept